 I cannot express this enough…you MUST take some time regularly that is JUST FOR YOU.
 If you wait for moments to appear out of nowhere, you’ll likely be waiting all semester and then find you’re cramming all your “me time” into your summer and winter breaks.
 Instead, I encourage you to schedule some downtime into your planner….whether it’s daily or weekly doesn’t matter.
 Whatever you feel YOU need to be a balanced, joyful person.
 When I was in school, this was typically on Sunday evenings.
 I’d block off a couple of hours in the schedule and take a long soak in the tub with a juicy book, deep condition my hair and generally pamper myself.
 Simply delightful!
 Of course, I’d schedule time to see friends here and there as well, but that weekly ritual in the tub was a life saver for me.
 What will yours be?

 How do YOU plan to stay well in nursing school?
 Got an awesome tip to share?
-Let us know in the comments below!
+Share it in our facebook group, Thriving Nursing Students!